 Music provides a grounding and predictable space.
 Music therapy can provide the skills to allow clients to self regulate in this predictable space.

 Music therapy targets communication goals in a fun and motivating way.
 It can help with articulation, breath control/ support, vocabulary, and overall language development.

 Holding a mallet to play a drum or jumping along to music are just some examples of how music therapy can help develop motor skills.
-Because music is inherently motivating, addressing physical needs often is so fun that the child doesn’t even realize how hard he or she is working!
+Because music is inherently motivating, addressing physical needs often is so fun that the client doesn’t even realize how hard they are working!